 coming in february

-Once, my mother — after confessing how tired she was of living — said to me, “Sometimes I think to God, was I a joke?
-I was just spare parts.”
-Those same voices tell me to look ahead, to release what’s behind me.
-But I keep my camera close — my little transporter, my clock-rewinder, the only machine that lets me speak with time.
+All these voices tell me to look ahead, to release what’s behind me.
+To stop living in the past.
+But I keep my camera close — my transporter, my clock-fucker, the only machine I’ll never truly understand.
 Through it, I’ve learned to feel time clearly, and that kind of clarity comes at a cost.
+All I do is live in the past.

 There’s a suffocation between holding on and letting go, between the hands of what has been and what will never arrive.
 Grief and urgency blur together.
-It’s tender, it’s restless.
-The future feels dim, so I hold on to what glows behind me.
-I want to meditate on the things that once made me want more — to honor myself, to love who I was.
-Maybe I no longer have the strength to help others look forward, but I can offer a reminder to close your eyes and return to those small, glittering moments: the hum of a lawn mower on a summer morning, crickets at night, the rush of being afraid of the dark.
+It is tender, and it is restless.
+The future feels dim despite all my trying to keep it bright, so I hold on to what glows behind me.
+I want to meditate on what once made me want more — to honor myself, to love who I was.

 Gregor